A tall tulip-shaped tower planned to be planted next to the Gherkin as a viewing platform has been blocked by the Mayor of London.

 If it had been built — then the tall concrete tower would have taken visitors up to a steel and glass bulb at the top with viewing floors, an education centre, and a roof top bar.

-Such a dramatic shaped building was always going to polarise opinion, but it also pushed the limits of planning consent, which were admittedly aimed at buildings with more conventional use – such as office and flats.
+Such a dramatic shaped building was always going to polarise opinion, but it also pushed the limits of planning consent, which were admittedly aimed at buildings with more conventional use – such as offices and flats.

 As the tower lacked either, it had hoped to evade some of the public amenity requirements on office blocks in the area, and although the developer, who also owns the Gherkin next door made some changes, they weren’t sufficient to please the Mayor of London.